RomitChakraborty/dftbench/README.md

 # dftbench
-Auxillliary python script for benchmark DFT in QChem
+Auxillliary python script for a custom DFT benchmark in QChem